apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization_inc.md

 We are using the `basic` strategy, but you could also try out different ones.
 [Here](https://github.com/intel/neural-compressor/blob/master/docs/tuning_strategies.md) you can find a list of strategies available in INC and details of how they work.
 You can also add your own strategy if the existing ones do not suit your needs.

-Since the value of `timeout` is 0, INC will run until it finds a configuration that satisfies the accuracy criterion and then exit.
+Since the value of `timeout` in the example above is 0, INC will run until it finds a configuration that satisfies the accuracy criterion and then exit.
 Depending on the strategy this may not be ideal, as sometimes it would be better to further explore the tuning space to find a superior configuration both in terms of accuracy and speed.
 To achieve this, we can set a specific `timeout` value, which will tell INC how long (in seconds) it should run.

 For more information about the configuration file, see the [template](https://github.com/intel/neural-compressor/blob/master/neural_compressor/template/ptq.yaml) from the official INC repo.
 Keep in mind that only the `post training quantization` is currently supported for MXNet.

 ## Model quantization and tuning

 In general, Intel® Neural Compressor requires 4 elements in order to run:
-1. Config file - like the example above
+1. Configuration file - like the example above
 2. Model to be quantized
 3. Calibration dataloader
 4. Evaluation function - a function that takes a model as an argument and returns the accuracy it achieves on a certain evaluation dataset.